AllStarLink/asl3-menu/php-backend/README.md

-# Php
+# Php Backend
 This directory contains php CLI scripts using the AMI UpdateConfig action (https://asterisk.phreaknet.org/#manageraction-UpdateConfig).
 These scripts are used as a backend to a  menu and do not provide a user interface.

 ## ami.php
 Usage is `ami.php host reload node file cmd[=parameter]` where: